carushi/seqLoGo/README.md

 seqLoGo
 =======

-seqLoGo is able to extract the information of sequence logos from quite a few of sequences.
+seqLoGo is able to extract these information of sequence logos shown below, from quite a few of sequences.

 * Base counts
 * GC contents (-gc option)